-Twitter breaks silence on McGowan suspension
+Twitter breaks its silence on McGowan suspension

 Lyft adds in-app navigation for drivers via Google Maps